decentralizedintelligencenetwork/.github/profile/README.md

 *Doctelligence* is an organization built on the foundation of **[DIN: Decentralized Intelligence Network](https://arxiv.org/abs/2407.02461)**.

-**Decentralized Intelligence Network (DIN)**, the core of Doctelligence, enables decentralized AI training using underutilized data sources. _DIN_ creates a peer-peer AI ecosystem that addresses data privacy and accessibility, allowing users to control and monetize their data while earning rewards for contributing to AI training.
+Decentralized Intelligence Network (DIN), at the core of Doctelligence, is a fully peer-to-peer blockchain network protocol that enables decentralized AI training on distributed, underutilized data sources at scale.

 ## What We Do at *Doctelligence*:

+At Doctelligence, we integrate blockchain, IPFS, federated learning, privacy-preserving technologies, and decentralized computation to advance AI development on distributed data stores—all within a truly peer-to-peer blockchain protocol network.

-At *Doctelligence*, we combine decentralized data stores, blockchain, federated learning, and privacy-preserving technologies to enhance AI development. _DIN_ enables data owners, including individuals, SMEs, and enterprises, and those using decentralized data storage solutions — to retain ownership and monetize their data, unlocking its economic potential.
-By improving access to decentralized data, _DIN_ overcomes siloed systems, supports AI innovation, and ensures compliance with global data regulations.
+DIN empowers data owners—including individuals, SMEs, enterprises, and users of decentralized data storage solutions—to retain ownership of their data, monetize it, and unlock its economic potential.
+By improving access to decentralized data, DIN overcomes siloed systems, drives AI innovation, and ensures compliance with global data regulations.

-### Key Areas of Focus:
+### Key Features:

-- 💻 **Decentralized Data**
+- 💻 **Data Ownership**
   Unlock new opportunities for AI development by leveraging decentralized data stores.

-- 🤖 **Blockchain & AI**
+- 🤖 **Decentralized AI**
   Securely train AI models using blockchain to share model updates while protecting data and encouraging innovation.

 - 💰 **Direct Rewards**